The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 penalizing students from different cultural or linguistic backgrounds.

-attendance monitoring might be less accurate for students with darker
+for attendance monitoring might be less accurate for students with

 - The "Black Box"